a-postx/Delobytes.Extensions.Configuration/README.en.md

 })
 ```

-6. Add object to your configuration:
+6. Bind configuration to your object:

 ```csharp
 public class Startup